 - It automatically archives all actions, documents, phone conversations, and any other shared media for further analysis, legal requirements and, very importantly, for training after the incident is resolved.

 - Groupdolists is designed to integrate with other software, e.g., those used by outside agencies, such as law enforcement and other third parties with whom you may be coordinating your response.

 - The app provides instant access to a comprehensive library of crisis-related resources based on best-of-breed response templates.
 The library includes successful response plans used by other companies and case studies that can help inform your response.

 - Groupdolists is highly cost-effective.
 You’re investing a relatively small amount for software that saves millions of dollars because it enables you to end a crisis and get back to business sooner.

 A mid-size business's very survival can depend on a mobile app dedicated to incident response management

 Think of Groupdolists’ mobile incident response app as the response team’s fire extinguisher, always close at hand and ready to put out a fire.

 Groupdolists was developed with the guidance of our Advisory Council, made up of some of the world’s most experienced cyber experts, resulting in the gold standard in incident response software.
 With Groupdolists, mid-size companies can climb the curve of incident preparedness cost-effectively, without the need for high-priced experts.

-Our model for ideal preparedness is an integrated system we call Crisis Management Level 3.0.
+Our model for ideal preparedness is an integrated system we call Incident Response Level 3.0.
 The Groupdolists mobile incident response technology brings mid-size companies closer to this more advanced state of response effectiveness.